-If a user wants to sync Windows Timeline with his Android phone, then the Microsoft Launcher is the answer to this requirement.
-If you are already using the Microsoft Office app (like Word) on an Android phone, then using Microsoft Launcher can make syncing seamlessly as a user can launch a file from Android to his PC.
+If a user wants to sync Windows Timeline with their Android phone, then the Microsoft Launcher is the answer to this requirement.
+If they are already using the Microsoft Office app (like Word) on an Android phone, then using Microsoft Launcher can make syncing seamless, as a user can launch a file from Android to their PC.

-If a user wants to sync his scans from an Android device, then using the Office lens can make it possible.
+If a user wants to sync their scans from an Android device, then using Office Lens can make it possible.

 If a user wants to resume his browser session from an Android device, then using Edge makes it possible without any hassle.
-Although, all other major browsers now offer the same functionality.
+However, all other major browsers now offer the same functionality.

 Microsoft Solitaire Collection

 A user can play Microsoft Solitaire Collection in sync on Android and Windows.